Flavored leptogenesis and Dirac CP violation

-The LFV processes and leptogenesis are related by the Yukawa couplings $Y_\nu$.
-As we learn, the matrix $Y_\nu$ can be expressed in terms of all the neutrino mass and mixing parameters which are respectively, light neutrino and heavy RHN masses, the neutrino mixing matrix $U$, and the orthogonal matrix $R$.
+The role of the SSME in the connection between lepton asymmetry and branchings of various LFV decays can be understood as follows.
+The branching ratios of LFV processes and lepton asymmetry are related by the Dirac Yukawa coupling $Y_\nu$.
+Thus it is advised to look for a common range of the SSME which can simultaneously address a successful leptogenesis and an enhanced branching ratio for the LFV decay channel of our interest.
+As we learn, the matrix $Y_\nu$ can be expressed in terms of the light neutrino and heavy RHN masses, the neutrino mixing matrix $U$, and the rotational matrix $R$.
 Leptogenesis can take place only if $Y_\nu$ is complex.
-However, this is not a necessary condition for the calculation of the branching ratios associated with LFV decays.
+However, this is not a necessary condition for the success of LFV.
 The branching for a particular LFV process depends explicitly on $(Y_\nu^\dagger Y_\nu)_{ij}$ .
-Therefore, the predictions on BR($l_i \rightarrow l_j \gamma$) are directly linked to the magnitude of the matrix elements involved in the orthogonal matrix $R$.
+Therefore, the predictions on BR($l_i \rightarrow l_j \gamma$) are directly linked to the magnitude of the matrix elements involved in the rotational matrix $R$.
 Using the complex form of the $R$ matrix authors in \cite{Pascoli:2003rq} have reported two findings.
 One is that it is difficult to get a common viable regime for leptogenesis and branchings for various LFV decays for such high RHN mass scale and the second is using the complex $R$ matrix as discussed in this analysis the branching ratios for different LFV decays ($l_i \rightarrow l_j \gamma$) are expected to have an unsuppressed value in comparison to what one obtains considering a real $R$ matrix.